craigbuckler/rooftrain/src/pages/roof-training-courses/solar-installation-roof-awareness.md

 priority: 0.84
 ---

-These one-day roof training courses are aimed at non-roofers such as builders, plumbers, electricians etc. The training provides an insight to roofing procedures necessary to ensure a watertight seal when installing solar thermal and photo voltaic collectors.
+These two-day roof training courses are aimed at non-roofers such as builders, plumbers, electricians etc. The training provides an insight to roofing procedures necessary to ensure a watertight seal when installing solar thermal and photo voltaic collectors.
 The course includes practical, hands-on training on ground-level roof rigs.

 ## Benefits